kranzky/vertext/README.md

 # Vertext

-A browser for the indie web and local markdown files, written in Flutter.
+A browser for the Massive Markdown Matrix, written in Flutter.
 The browser is lightweight and fast, designed for iOS, Android, Mac, Windows, Linux, and Web platforms.

 ## Current Features